-The total number of eggs collected at a site, from multiple MECs and over an extended daily sampling period, has been combined for the purposes of this report.
+The total number of Rio Grande Silvery Minnow eggs collected at a site, from multiple MECs and over an extended daily sampling period, has been combined for the purposes of this report.
 The variation in egg densities among MECs and different sequential periods in a single day was minimal compared to the variation among days.
-The primary purpose in sampling with two MECs over an extended time period at the San Marcial Site was to filter an adequate volume of water to both detect the presence of eggs and to obtain an accurate estimate of the level of spawning over time.
-The volume of water currently sampled daily at each of the sampling sites is very high, primarily because of the use of the modified and more efficient sampling screens.
+The primary purpose in sampling with two MECs over an extended time period at the San Marcial Site was to filter an adequate volume of water to both detect the presence of eggs and to obtain an accurate estimate of the intensity of spawning over time.

-Population trends lend support to the observation that substantial numbers of eggs, and presumably larvae, are being transported downstream every year.
-The highest densities of Rio Grande Silvery Minnow eggs consistently occur in the San Acacia Reach.
-In support of these observations, the highest densities of juvenile Rio Grande Silvery Minnow are most frequently found in the southern reaches of the Middle Rio Grande (Dudley et al., 2014).
+Our long-term spawning study results indicate that substantial numbers of Rio Grande Silvery Minnow eggs, and presumably larvae, are being transported downstream every year.
+Additionally, the highest densities of eggs consistently occur in the San Acacia Reach.
+In support of these observations, the highest densities of juvenile Rio Grande Silvery Minnow are most frequently found in the southern reaches of the Middle Rio Grande following annual spawning (Dudley et al., 2015).
 This trend was first noted over two decades ago (Bestgen and Platania, 1991), before Rio Grande Silvery Minnow was listed as a federally endangered species, and it persists to the present time.
-The few exceptions to this trend (i.e., higher densities of juveniles found in upstream reaches) have almost always occurred following years when flows were very low in the San Acacia Reach, resulting in substantial drying and loss of fish in those areas.
+The few exceptions to this trend (i.e., higher densities of juveniles found in upstream reaches) have almost always occurred following years when flows were exceptionally low in the San Acacia Reach, resulting in substantial drying and loss of fish in those areas.

 Despite the seemingly large number of Rio Grande Silvery Minnow propagules transported downstream every year, some portion does remain upstream (Dudley and Platania, 2007; Widmer et al., 2013).
 It is likely that the proportion of individuals retained and successfully recruited upstream is related to the complexity of instream habitat conditions and the long-term availability of nursery habitat.
+The availability of floodplain habitat could be particularly important, as these areas are likely locations for the reduced transport rate and increased retention of drifting fish eggs (Dudley and Platania, 2007; Medley and Shirey, 2013; Widmer et al., 2013; Gonzales et al., 2014).
 Since successful growth and survival of Rio Grande Silvery Minnow from the egg to the juvenile stage requires about six weeks (Platania, 1995), the persistence of these nursery habitats throughout this critical phase of development could lead to improved recruitment success.